 - A student must have completed at least 30 credit hours in the doctoral core curriculum before writing a qualifying exam.
-In some cases, a doctoral student may wish to write the QE in parallel with completion of a final course. - In most cases, however, students will begin the QE after completing all required doctoral coursework (including electives and internship). - Before commencing with the QE, students will submit a brief (2-3 paragraph) abstract of the proposed QE topic and consult with the Director of the Doctoral Program and/or the Student Advisor for topic approval.
+In some cases, a doctoral student may wish to write the QE in parallel with completion of their final semester of coursework. - In most cases, however, students will begin the QE after completing all required doctoral coursework (including electives and internship). - Before commencing with the QE, students will submit a brief (2-3 paragraph) abstract of the proposed QE topic and consult with the Director or the Assistant Director of the Doctoral Program for topic approval.

-The student may consult with other faculty members regarding the general research topic or literature during preparation of the QE papers, but faculty members should not be expected to edit or provide specific feedback on draft QE papers.
+The student may consult with other faculty members regarding the general research topic or literature during preparation of the QE papers, but faculty members should not be asked to edit or provide specific feedback on draft QE papers.